privet-kitty/dufy/README.md

 # Documentation
 Besides this README file, most of the documentation is written as docstrings in the source code.
-Some other information is in [github wiki](https://github.com/privet-kitty/dufy/wiki).
+[Quickdocs](http://quickdocs.org/dufy/) will be helpful to overview them.
+Some other information (e.g. changes between versions) is in [github wiki](https://github.com/privet-kitty/dufy/wiki).

 # Dependencies